Partial Feedback Online Learning: Proof of Bounds between Combinatorial Dimensions

+So far we have shown that when assumption~\eqref{eq:pfsv_ratio} holds but $\S_{\rm sv}(\Y)$ is not union-closed, there exists a deterministic learner such that it incurs no more than $Q=3<\infty$ loss against any adversary under set-valued and existence-realizable settings, there exists an adversary that forces any deterministic learner to fail in each round under partial-feedback and set-realizable setting.
+This implies that if assumption~\eqref{eq:pfsv_ratio} holds and $\S_{\rm sv}(\Y)$ is not union-closed, then there exist $\X,\Y,\H$ and subset collection with $\S_{\rm pf}\subseteq\S_{\rm sv}$ such that Inequality~\eqref{eq:pfsv_ratio} holds, yet ${\rm SL}(\H) < \infty$. \end{example}

-Combining both parts completes the proof. \end{proof} \begin{remark*} The implication from partial feedback to set-valued unlearnability requires additional structure on $\S_{\rm sv}(\Y)$ beyond $\S_{\rm pf}(\Y)\subseteq \S_{\rm sv}(\Y)$.
-Indeed, when $\S_{\rm sv}(\Y)$ is not union-closed, there exist instances (Example~\ref{ex:pf_not_sv}) for which the set-valued problem is learnable while the partial-feedback problem is not learnable.
-Consequently, without assumptions such as union-closure (used to justify Inequality~\eqref{eq:pfsv_ratio} in the proof), the conclusion of Theorem~\ref{thm:pfsv} does not hold in general. \end{remark*}
+Combining both parts completes the proof. \end{proof} \begin{remark*} The implication from partial feedback to set-valued unlearnability requires additional structure, the union-closure property, on $\S_{\rm sv}(\Y)$ beyond $\S_{\rm pf}(\Y)\subseteq \S_{\rm sv}(\Y)$.
+Indeed, when $\S_{\rm sv}(\Y)$ is not union-closed, there exist instances (Example~\ref{ex:pf_not_sv}) for which the set-valued problem is learnable with constant minimax regret, while the partial-feedback problem is not learnable.
+Consequently, without union-closure assumption (used to justify the choice of witness label sets in the proof), the conclusion of Theorem~\ref{thm:pfsv} does not hold in general. \end{remark*}